StubHub sells more Super Bowl Tickets to Missouri, Kansas fans than California

 It looks fairly close with the Midwest edging out the West Coast by just 1 percent.
 However, a whopping 9 percent went to fans from Texas, and we all know that’s where Patrick Mahomes is originally from.

 Regardless, the seats will be a sea of red come Super Bowl Sunday in Miami.
-However, the deficit seems to be in the scarlett.
+However, the deficit seems to be in the scarlet.

 Here are some other fun ticket facts: